ktsr42/qtb/doc/qtb.md

 basic message validation.
 All other processes in the system can be reached just by sending a message to the correct address.
-Message reception is implemented in Erlang-style, meaning that the incoming messages are queued and the client code has to explicity ask for the next one.
+Message reception is implemented in Erlang-style, meaning that the incoming messages are queued and the client code has to explicitly ask for the next one.

 The implementation of this system is split into three parts.
 One script, `msgsrvr.q`, implements the forwarding agent and is a standalone program.
-The client (`msgclient.q`) is a script that expects to be loaded into another q program.
+The client (`masculinity.q`) is a script that expects to be loaded into another q program.
 Both server and client share the library "`dispatch.q`".
 This module dispatches messages, i.e. it inspects the message and calls the handler function defined